hanu7674/hanu7674/README.md

 I’m Hanumanth a computer science graduate.
 My aim to become a successful expert in the field of Information Technology by channelizing my technical knowledge and skills to ensure personal and professional growth and to contribute to the prosperity of the organization.
 Assesses risks, troubleshoots problems and conducts tests.
 Excellent communication and planning abilities.
-Currently looking for opportunities in Data Science, especially where my strength in picking up new technologies will be appreciated as well as being able to add value to the business and team.
+Currently looking for opportunities in Web Development , especially where my strength in picking up new technologies will be appreciated as well as being able to add value to the business and team.